With expert advice from: Jenny Mollica, Director of The English National Opera’s Baylis programme.

 You can use this tool to anchor yourself in the present moment at times when you might feel anxious or overwhelmed.

 Susan Room powerfully combines voice and executive coaching.
-Fascinated by the correlation between mindset, body language, speech, and voice, Susan attended the world-renowned Royal Central School of Speech and Drama.
-Graduating with a distinction in Voice Studies Susan applies her learning by adapting actor voice training to help professionals advance within business.
+Fascinated by the correlation between mindset, body language, speech, and voice, she attended the world-renowned Royal Central School of Speech and Drama.
+Graduating with a distinction in Voice Studies, Susan applies her learning by adapting actor voice training to help professionals advance in the new world of work.